peterbarraud/data-object-lair/README.md

 So if you want to add functionality to your object, you should be adding that to your own class not meddling around with the base class

+## Using the data object
+For each data object that you create, you can do the following

+## Using the data object collection

 ## Use RESTFul frameworks
 By definitiion, the framework is not about how you expose this to clients.
 It's simply an easy-to-use object structure that allows you to set up your database and then put together (with pretty much no effort) a object layter that gives your PHP access to your database.